 Carfentanil is a synthetic opioid originally used as a tranquilizer for large animals due to its immense potency.
 Chances are, you’ve heard about the opioid epidemic occurring now in the United States, with heroin and fentanyl getting the most publicity.
 According to the U.S. Drug Enforcement Administration, carfentanil is more than 10,000 times as potent as morphine and 100 times more potent than fentanyl.
 Most alarming, this opioid has made its way to the streets and has caused many overdoses and deaths.

 Some drug dealers are now cutting heroin with traces of carfentanil, which can be deadly.
-There were 11,045 opioid overdose deaths in one year between July 2016 and June 2017.
+There were 11,045 opioid overdose deaths in one year between July 2016 and June 2017, according to the Centers for Disease Control and Prevention.

 Of those opioids used, 11.2 percent tested positive for carfentanil.